-Furthermore, the spirit and the letter of the Dayton Agreement have been seriously challenged throughout this election process by the leading parties in each entity.
+Furthermore, the spirit and the letter. of the Dayton Agreement have been seriously challenged throughout this election process by the leading parties in each entity.
 Their continuing determination to place narrow self-interest above the national interest, including attempts to dictate the terms of their participation in the election to the international community up until the very last minute, have been irresponsible in the extreme.
 They need to be reminded that these elections represent an important step in the peace process in Bosnia and Herzegovina, and not an opportunity to continue their conflict through other means.

-The OSCE Mission to Bosnia and Herzegovina has demonstrated its commitment to the implementation of the Dayton Agreement by persevering in its determination to keep all parties engaged in this election process.
-It is recognized that the OSCE Mission has attempted to treat all parties fairly and equitably and to meet their requests when deemed reasonable.
+The OSCE Mission to Bosnia and Herzegovina has demonstrated its commitments to the implementation of the Dayton Agreement by persevering in its determination to keep all parties engaged in this election process.
+It is recognised that the OSCE Mission has attempted to treat all parties fairly and equitably and to meet their requests when deemed reasonable.

-In its attempts to keep all parties engaged in the process, the Provisional Election Commission (PEC) has even gone as far as the reinstatement of two candidates by the Election Rules and Regulations.
-This concession is not according to the Rules and Regulation governing the election process.
+In its attempt to keep all parties engaged in the process, the Provisional Election Commission (PEC) has even gone as far as the reinstatement of two candidates that had been struck from the list of candidates by the Electoral Appeals Sub-commission as a penalty against serious violations of the Election Rules and Regulations.
+This concession is not according to the Rules and Regulations governing the election process.

-Pre-Election Period
+Pre-Election -Period